lnyemba/data-transport/README.md

 ## Data Transport as a Library (in code)
 ---

-The data-transport can be used within code as a library
+The data-transport can be used within code as a library, and offers the following capabilities:

 * Read/Write against [mongodb](https://github.com/lnyemba/data-transport/wiki/mongodb)
 * Read/Write against tranditional [RDBMS](https://github.com/lnyemba/data-transport/wiki/rdbms)
 * Read/Write against [bigquery](https://github.com/lnyemba/data-transport/wiki/bigquery)
 * ETL CLI/Code [ETL](https://github.com/lnyemba/data-transport/wiki/etl)
+* Support for pre/post conditions i.e it is possible to specify queries to run before or after a read or write

 The read/write functions make data-transport a great candidate for **data-science**; **data-engineering** or all things pertaining to data.
 It enables operations across multiple data-stores(relational or not)